fp-ts/core/docs/modules/Option.ts.md

 ## asUnit

-Returns the effect resulting from mapping the success of this effect to unit.
+Returns the `Option` resulting from mapping the `Some` value to `void`.

+This is useful when the value of the Option is not needed, but the presence or absence of the value is important.

 **Signature**